mine-cetinkaya-rundel/quarto-manuscripts/README.md

 @fig-spatial-plot shows the locations of recent earthquakes on La Palma.
 ```

-- Show how to navigate to code from PDF output
+- Show how to navigate to each notebook from HTML output

 ## Video 7: Dev container